wduquette/molt/molt-book/src/overview.md

 ## New in Molt 0.3.0

+The changes in Molt 0.3.0 break the existing API in two ways:

+* The syntax for `molt_shell::repl` has changed slightly.
+* The `MoltResult` type has changed significantly.

+Keep reading for the full details.

 ### Molt Shell: User-Definable Prompts

 Thanks to Coleman McFarland, `molt_shell::repl` now supports programmable prompts via the